 5. Group similar items together

-The power of effective decorative shelving is often in its simplicity, particularly if you're working with a room that already has a lot going on, colour and texture wise.
+The power of effective shelving ideas is often in its simplicity, particularly if you're working with a room that already has a lot going on, colour and texture wise.

 Grouping minimal accessories of similar bulk– for example a small stack of books with similar spine colours, ceramics or vases – regularly across the entirety of a unit successfully strikes the balance between adding interest and preventing your shelving unit from looking too sparse or too crowded, without any one thing becoming a focal point.

-6. Make a feature of a #shelfie with bunting
+6. Make a feature of shelving with bunting

 Styling a solid bookshelf or shelving enclosed by a cabinet can be a little more tricky as these spaces tend to be a little darker, plus they're naturally less dramatic than an open shelving unit.
 That doesn't mean they should go without a little #shelfie love, though.